ethereum/EIPs/EIPS/eip-signTypedData.md

 This solves the collision between the legs since `RLP_encode(t : 𝕋)` never starts with `\x19`.
 There is still the risk of the new encoding function not being deterministic or injective.
 It is instructive to consider those in detail.

 As is, the definition above is not deterministic.
 For a 4-byte string `b` both encodings with `len(b) = "4"` and `len(b) = "004"` are valid.
-This can be solved by further requiring that the decimal encoding of the length has no leading zeros.
+This can be solved by further requiring that the decimal encoding of the length has no leading zeros and `len("") = "0"`.

 The above definition is not obviously collision free.
 Does a bytestring starting with `"x19Ethereum Signed Message:\n42a…"` mean a 42-byte string starting with `a` or a 4-byte string starting with `2a`?.
 This was pointed out in [Geth issue #14794][geth-issue-14794] and motivated Trezor to [not implement the standard][trezor] as-is.
-Fortunately this does not lead to actual collisions as the length of the encoded bytestring provides sufficient information to disambiguate the cases.
+Fortunately this does not lead to actual collisions as the total length of the encoded bytestring provides sufficient information to disambiguate the cases.

 [geth-issue-14794]: https://github.com/ethereum/go-ethereum/issues/14794
 [trezor]: https://github.com/trezor/trezor-mcu/issues/163

-Both determinism and invectiveness would be trivially true if `len(b)` was left out entirely.
+Both determinism and injectivity would be trivially true if `len(b)` was left out entirely.
 The point is, it is difficult to map arbitrary sets to bytestrings without introducing security issues in the encoding function.
 Yet the current design of `eth_sign` still takes a bytestring as input and expects implementors to come up with an encoding.

-### Messages
+### Arbitrary messages

 The `eth_sign` call assumes messages to be bytestrings.
 In practice we are not hashing bytestrings but the collection of all semantically different messages of all different DApps `𝕄`.
 Unfortunately, this set is impossible to formalize  so we approximate it with the set of typed named structures `𝕊` and a domain separator `𝔹²⁵⁶` to obtain the set `𝔹²⁵⁶ × 𝕊`.
 This standard formalizes the set `𝕊` and provides a deterministic injective encoding function for `𝔹²⁵⁶ × 𝕊`.